 Are there other benefits to this modified training program other than just individual technical skill development?

-In addition to technical physical (activity) development, there can be a major improvement in the mental, social, and emotional aspects of the participant (both the player and the person).
+Yes!
+In addition to technical physical (activity) development, there can be a major improvement on the mental, social and emotional aspects of the participant (both the player and the person).
 Our SUSC Return to Play training will allow teammates to reconnect socially and return to a more normal schedule and routine.
-It can be argued that the majority of return to play training benefits for our young players are in the areas of mental, social, psychological, and emotional health.
+It can be argued that the majority of return to play training benefits for our young players are in the areas of mental, social, psychological and emotional health.

 Will there be gym practices in the fall/winter season for minis (U5-U8)?

 We will be led by the school district with respect to gym practices and they have recently communicated that gym rentals will not be available until January 2021 at the earliest.
 We are working on alternative solutions for our youngest players which may include earlier practice times than traditionally scheduled.

 Can spectators attend sessions?

 Parents and spectators are strongly recommended to remain in their vehicles and / or pick and drop off their children in keeping with social distancing and gathering requirements of the health authorities.
 If spectators choose to stay, we ask that only one parent or guardian stay as recommended by BC Soccer.

 Will the season still end in early March?

 It is anticipated the seasons will remain the same.
 The Leagues and Districts have been discussing return to play options continually and have provided confidence there will be a regular season of some kind.
 See BC Coastal Soccer League’s Announcement here.

 If we have registered for the fall/winter season and it is determined that there will be no games can we expect to receive a refund or reduction in fees?